mongodb-partners/maap-framework/README.md

 - Internal Chatbot Demo Video: https://drive.google.com/file/d/14gcuJLT2BXhQcS-LpjBqvrSY234x7PK9/view?usp=sharing

-# Steps to run the application
+## Steps to run the application

+### Installation

-1. Clone the project to you machine install dependencies
+Clone the project to your machine, and install dependencies.

-## Installation

 ```
-cd maap-chabot-builder
+cd maap-chatbot-builder
 npm install
 cd builder/partnerproduct
 npm install
 ```

-2. Configure RAG application
-# Configuration
+### Configuration
-Edit the config.yaml file to include the necessary details for data ingestion, embedding models, vector storage, and LLM models.
+Edit the `config.yaml` file to include the necessary details for data ingestion, embedding models, vector storage, and LLM models.
 The configuration file should include settings for data source types (e.g., PDF files), paths, chunk sizes, embedding class names, MongoDB connection strings, database and collection names, and specifics about the vector search index and LLM models.

 For example, the following configuration settings might be included:
 ```